A. J. Allmendinger: 2024: Return to the Xfinity Series

 On December 7, 2023, it was announced that Allmendinger will return to the Xfinity Series full-time in 2024, driving the No. 16 for Kaulig.
 Despite not winning a race during the regular season, he stayed consistent enough to make the playoffs.
 During the playoffs, Allmendinger won at Las Vegas to lock himself into the Championship 4.
+He would go on to finish ninth in the season finale at Phoenix, placing himself third in the final championship standings.